Video-based Sequential Bayesian Homography Estimation for Soccer Field Registration: Results and discussion

 The use of grass band keypoints results in the highest precision, lowest re-projection error, and highest mean $\text{IoU}_{\text{part}}$ obtained amongst all the baseline methods.
 However, it may be concluded from the more considerable difference between the mean and median $\text{IoU}_{\text{entire}}$ (3.61\%) that there are more outlier homography estimates when the entire field is taken into consideration. \mbox{Although} detections are more precise, possibly due to keypoints being placed in more semantically meaningful locations, recall and mAP are lower than for uniform keypoints.

-Interestingly, KpSFR \cite{kpsfr} obtains the worst projection error and fairs quite poorly when considering the re-projection and keypoint detection metrics.
+Interestingly, KpSFR \citep{kpsfr} obtains the worst projection error and fairs quite poorly when considering the re-projection and keypoint detection metrics.
 Nevertheless, it achieves the highest $\text{IoU}_{\text{entire}}$ metrics by a comfortable margin.
-It slightly improves upon the best median $\text{IoU}_{\text{part}}$ achieved by the variations of Nie et al.
+It slightly improves upon the best median $\text{IoU}_{\text{part}}$ achieved by the variations of \citep{robust}.